 The department aims for students to foster an understanding of computers as binary machines able to support a wide range of software applications, develop an appreciation of the benefits and dangers arising from the use of computers in a variety of contexts, and develop thinking skills through programme writing.
 Besides the principles of Computing, the appropriate use of general-purpose applications software is also covered.
-To this end, towards the end of Year 9 all pupils take the examination course ‘Functional ICT’ which leads to examination-board certification.

 Computing is a subject that encourages students to develop problem-solving skills.
 By breaking down ideas into smaller and smaller parts, students become critical-thinkers.
 The subject offers students the opportunity of furthering their knowledge of computers as machines controlled by software.
 It is not a subject about simply using software; it is about being creative and imaginative!
 The GCSE course focuses upon the theory and the practice of writing software.
 The theory of software design is referenced through the development of algorithms, while its practice is achieved by converting algorithms into program code.
-An algorithm is simply a list of instructions written in a sequence.

 Access to IT facilities is available at designated lunchtime club sessions, allowing pupils both to brush up or extend their knowledge of techniques and practice or complete assignments.
 Help is available during club sessions.